I have often had more than one job at a time.

 It is what everything else rests on.
 To create a foundation for a house, you must build footings (the concrete blocks that the house itself rests on).

-These footings are below ground after the house is built, so you can’t easily see them.
-However, they are exactly as they sound – a wider foot of concrete that the walls of the house rests on, which spreads out the weight of the house, so that as gravity pulls the house down, the house rests on and into the earth, rather than sinking through the earth.
+These footings start below ground, extending up to just slightly above ground, after the house is built, so you can’t easily see them.
+However, they are exactly as they sound – a wider foot of concrete that the walls of the house rest on, which spreads out the weight of the house, so that as gravity pulls the house down, the house rests on and into the earth, rather than sinking through the earth.